New premises licence

 A premises licence is required for any premises offering regulated entertainment, late night refreshment and/or sale by retail of alcohol.
 To help decide if your proposed event would need a licence, view the licensing guidance.

 Apply and pay for the premises licence online or complete our premises licence forms and return to us by post.

-1. Return the completed application form,
+1. Return the completed premises licence application form

-(docx, 148kb)plan, designated premises supervisor consent form
+(doc, 355kb), plan, designated premises supervisor consent form

 (doc, 39kb) (if selling alcohol) and fee to us.
 The fee payable depends on the non-domestic rateable value of the property.
 The fees are detailed in the attached document.